proycon/homepage/content/posts/my-cli-tools-for-text-processing/index.md

 * `wc` - word count, line count, byte count

 They shine when used together.
-Take the example of having a plain text file, and wanting to extract a top 1000 frequency list of the words, all lower-cased.
+Take the example of having a plain text file, and wanting to extract a top 1000 frequency list of the words in it, all lower-cased.
 All this can be captured in the following one-liner:

 ```
 $ sed -E 's/\W+/\n/g' text.txt | tr '[:upper:]' '[:lower:]' | tr -s '\n' | sort | uniq -c | sort -rn | head -n 1000
 ```

-A deep analysis of the many possibilities of these common unix tools for text processing and data analysis is well out of scope for this writing.
+An analysis of the many possibilities of these common unix tools for text processing and data analysis is well out of scope for this writing.
 I do not intend to write a tutorial here.
 If you are interested in such a thing, I can warmly recommend the O'Reilly book [Data Science at the Command Line](https://jeroenjanssens.com/dsatcl/) by Jeroen Janssens, freely accessible on-line.
-It also covers some of the tools I mention in the next section.
+It also covers some of the tools I mention in the next section, and more.

 ## Common additional tools